 The intake process takes you through each of the following steps:

 - They’ll put you in a holding cell.
 If there are a lot of arrests, you will have to wait a while to get processed.

-- Firstly, you must answer a bunch of questions, such as what is your legal name, home address, date of birth and an emergency contact.
+- Firstly, you must answer a bunch of questions, such as what your legal name is, home address, date of birth and an emergency contact.